okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/policies/index.md

 Policies help you manage access to your applications and APIs.
 You can restrict access based on a number of conditions such as user and group membership, device, location, or time.
 You can also require more authentication steps for access to sensitive applications, such as confirmation of a push notification to a mobile device or re-authentication through an SMS one-time passcode.

-Policies are objects that Okta evaluates when a request is made.
+Policies are evaluated when a requeset is made.
 Rules in the policies define permissions that determine whether the request is allowed or denied.
 Policies are stored in Okta as JSON documents.

 There are many possibilities for policy use: